lfit/releng-lftools/docs/best-practices.rst

 * Python VirtualEnv
 * Python Tox

-Once requirements are met configure the project with a tox.ini and a .coafile file.
+With requirements installed configure the project with a tox.ini and a .coafile file.
 Below are examples of .coafile and tox.ini as defined by lftools.
 Inside the tox.ini file the interesting bits are under [testenv:coala].